11. Sharing research

 Pinned package versions

-As you develop your research code, you will likely use a number of R packages.
-These packages are constantly being updated, which can lead to issues with reproducibility.
-To ensure that your research is reproducible, it is important to pin the versions of the R packages that you use.
-This can be done with the {renv} package. {renv} allows you to create a snapshot of the R packages that you use in your research project.
-This snapshot can then be shared with others, ensuring that they have the same versions of the R packages that you used.
+To ensure that your research is reproducible, it is important to share the software layer as well.
+This can be done with the {renv} package. {renv} allows you to create a snapshot of the version of R and the R packages that you use in your research project.
+This snapshot can then be shared with others, ensuring that they have the same R and R package versions that you use.

 Containerization